icecream126/2023_2_dm_final/README.md

 To address this, we analyzed academic papers and their authors, specifically sourcing from [openreview](https://openreview.net), a prominent open-access archive.
 Our focus is on examining the affiliations of authors who contribute to leading AI conferences(NeurIPS, ICML, and ICLR), and discerning patterns between their research work and the institutions they are associated with.
 This project aims to serve as an effective career guidance tool, for not only the junior researchers but also senior researchers who are looking for their new and next career.

 ## Data acquisition
-TODO : Write about data acquisition and add source code.
+**TODO** : Write about data acquisition and add source code.

+### Author feature
+* author_id
+* name
+### Paper feature
+* paper_id
+* year
+* abstract
+* keywords

 ## Data preprocess
+After we obtain author and paper data, we made a single author node data by joining a *paper_id* column.
+Also there was a data imbalancing problem in the original dataset.
+**TODO** Data imbalance figure here.
+As can be seen in the figure, most of the author affiliation is *Google*, (which is about ??%).
+Therefore, we performed oversampling/undersampling to solve the data imbalance problem.

 ## Environment setting
 * NVCC : 11.6